 Originally from Tampa, Florida Jesse enlisted in the US Army at age 17 and was deployed on a peacekeeping mission to Bosnia-Herzegovina.
 After the military he attended the University of Florida, majoring in scenic design.
 He transferred to the University of California Santa Barbara where he graduated with a BFA in Theater Performance and a BA Equivalent in Stage Directing.

 After graduating college he moved to Bangkok, Thailand where he performed and directed for an English-speaking theater company.
 He left Thailand and moved to San Francisco where he worked at the MAGIC THEATER and was the production manager for the 2003-2004 season, which included the world premier of Dr. Faustus, written and directed by David Mamet.
 Jesse then moved to New York where he was awarded one of two directing residencies at the prestigious Off Broadway Theater, PLAYWRIGHTS HORIZONS.
 He has directed and performed in over 40 theatrical productions across the world.

-He began working in the art and visual effects departments on feature films such as COLD SOULS and ASYLUM SEEKERS.
+He began working in film in the art and visual effects departments on features such as COLD SOULS and ASYLUM SEEKERS.
 He went on to work as an account producer at the advertising agency, Digitas, working on national commercials and web spots for various brands.

 In 2010 he decided to pursue his love of storytelling and enrolled in the Masters of Fine Arts Film Program at Columbia University in New York City.